Muna-Pirates/simple-blog-server/README.md

 - Assigning categories to posts
 - Pagination and search for posts
 - Role-based access control

-  Getting Started
+## Getting Started

 To get the server running locally:

-- Clone this repo
+1. Clone this repository.
-- Install dependencies with npm install
+2. Install dependencies with `npm install`.
-- Start the server with npm run start:dev
+3. Start the server with `npm run start:dev`.

-  API Reference
+## API Reference

-The GraphQL schema is defined in src/schema.gql.
+The GraphQL schema is defined in `src/schema.gql`.
 Key operations include:

-- registerUser: Register a new user
+- `registerUser`: Register a new user.
-- loginUser: Authenticate a user and receive a JWT
+- `loginUser`: Authenticate a user and receive a JWT.
-- createPost: Create a new blog post
+- `createPost`: Create a new blog post.
-- listPosts: List posts with pagination
+- `listPosts`: List posts with pagination.
-- addComment: Add a comment to a post
+- `addComment`: Add a comment to a post.
-- searchPosts: Search for posts with given criteria Development
+- `searchPosts`: Search for posts with given criteria.

+## Development

-- Use npm run test to run unit tests
+- Use `npm run test` to run unit tests.
-- Use npm run start:dev for development mode with hot reload
+- Use `npm run start:dev` for development mode with hot reload.
-- Use npm run lint to run ESLint for code analysis Deployment
+- Use `npm run lint` to run ESLint for code analysis.

+## Deployment

-The CI/CD pipeline is configured in .github/workflows/ci-cd-pipeline.yml for deployment to AWS ECR and ECS.
+The CI/CD pipeline is configured in `.github/workflows/ci-cd-pipeline.yml` for deployment to AWS ECR and ECS.

-Contributing
+## Contributing

 Contributions are welcome.
 Please follow the existing code style and add unit tests for any new or changed functionality.

-License
+## License

 This project is unlicensed and free for use.